 How can you incorporate prayer into your day more?

 A game changer for me has been my morning light routine.
-I wake up in the morning and before I know what time it is or which kid snuck in the bed and is currently jabbing me in the rib with their foot: prayer.
-Because I don’t have a ton of time, I need my prayers to be short, sweet, and to the point.
+I wake up in the morning and before I know what time it is or which kid snuck in the bed and is jabbing me in the rib with their foot I squeeze my eyes shut and acknowledge Him. .

 Let Jesus be at the start of your day, reach out to Him all day long, find a devotional that speaks to your heart.
 Then, involve your family.

 Pray in the car on the way to school and before bed.
 Share with your children how you have seen Him in your day.
 Show them how conversations with God can happen in every moment:

 When the sunshine hits their little faces, we give thanks.
 In the hard, we ask for help leaning on God and direction.

 When we make it personal, get real, commit to the struggle, and do Lent together the struggling turns into rejoicing.